 Our Pear + Roasted Almond Cream Cheese Tart is truly a special dessert.
 It whispers Autumn in warm and toasted tones and is the ultimate dessert to end an intimate dinner party.

 A simple Tart that can be assembled and baked in less than an hour.
-We’ve dressed it in Candied Glass Pears, drizzled it in a Fresh Pear Coulis and finished it off with a dollop of Vanilla Bean Whipped Cream.
+We’ve dressed it in Candied Glass Pears, drizzled it in a Fresh Pear Coulis and finished it off with a dollop of Vanilla Bean Chantilly Cream.

 A few easy steps that yield a dessert beyond compare.
 The hint of sea salt from our Pan Roasted Almonds cuts the sweetness of this tart perfectly.

 While this isn’t a cheesecake it does have some cheesecake like qualities.

 Always Chill after Cooling: Once your tart has cooled off, be sure to allow it to chill overnight.
 This practice ensures that the tart has the proper texture and is set properly.
 Cutting this tart before chilling will give you a custard-like quality, which is not what we are looking for when serving.
 Chilling produces a rich, smooth, mouth-watering texture just like with a cheesecake.

 Prior to cutting: hold a long non-serrated knife under hot tap water for a minute.
 Wipe the knife off on a clean kitchen towel before making every cut.